Docs

 Table

-Table presents basic tabular data presentation within a Card.
+Table is an opinionated <table> element for basic tabular data presentation.
+It is usually presented within a Card.

 Loading...